It's our 25th birthday!

 All money raised will be supporting our WiSH Upon a Star Children’s appeal which enhances care for young patients right across the West Suffolk NHS Foundation Trust.

-We started with our young patients back in 1995 so what better way to commemorate our silver year.
+We are sure you agree this role will be a valuable addition to the department.
+And, as we started with our young patients back in 1995, what better way to commemorate our silver year.

 To get involved with our celebrations give us a call on 01284 713466 or drop us an email.